RaulPPelaez/Naga_KeypadMapper/README.md

 # Razer Mouse Mapper for Linux
 ..also can accept other devices they're simply untested.
 Contact me for adding devices.

-Simply said, if you have a razer mouse and you want to use your side buttons, this is the git you're looking for !

 This should be easy to install just run sh install.sh from inside the directory.
 If there is an error about config files just copy it to your /home/.naga/